dwachss/bililiteRange/docs/index.md

 ### `element`
 Returns the DOM element that the range was defined on.

+### `live(on = true)`

+If the `on` argument is `true` (or undefined, since `true` is the default), makes this range "live": sets up an input listener that will adjust the bounds to track changes in the text of the element.
+Changes after the bounds do nothing; changes before the bounds move the bounds, and changes within the bounds change the bounds so the range still refers to the replacement text.
+Similar to bookmarks in Microsoft Word, except that deleting the entire text of the range does not remove or move the range; it just becomes a zero-length range.

+`live(false)` removes the input listener, so the range is no longer adjusted.

 ### `scrollIntoView([fn: function])`
 Does its best to scroll the beginning of the range into the visible part of the element, by analogy to `Element.scrollIntoView()`.